sebastiankirsch/how-to-publish-to-central/README.md

 ```

 > [!NOTE]
 > Chances are that generating the Javadoc fails.
-> Fix any errors that occur.
+Fix any errors that occur.

+> [!TIP]
+> If you happen to have multiple GPG keys, you might have to configure the correct key to use
+> (an indicator for that is Sonatype complaining with _"Invalid signature for file"_).
+> There are [several options to do this][gpg:sign];
+> using `-Dgpg.keyname=...` when calling Maven is suggested for now:
+> when automating the release later on, only one key will be available.

 #### Add missing information